The Apothecary Shoppe

 The Apothecary Shoppe is an efficient, well-run pharmacy operating in metropolitan Salt Lake City, Utah.
 Owner Kevin Demass is an astute business man and pharmacist eager for information and always proactive in the operation of his business.
-Kevin has participated in Good Neighbor Pharmacy Business Coaching since 2010.

 This new business isn’t coming from the hospital next door.
 I had already tapped that business.
 I had to go outside of my comfort zone and talk with prescribers who didn’t know me or my pharmacy well.
 I had to work to get this new business.

 With the help of his business coach, Kevin identified key prescribers and made a commitment to begin marketing directly to prescribers and their staff.
 However, as he saw his prescription volume decreasing, he was also concerned about his labor costs.
 Fortunately, Kevin and his coach had evaluated his labor costs and productivity shortly before volume began to decrease.
 Through that process, they had determined that Kevin’s productivity ratios were good and his labor costs were well controlled—indicative of an efficient, well-scheduled staff.
 Kevin was able to work with his business coach to make small changes in the schedule, minimize disruptions to his staff and keep most of his long-time employees.

 You could stand in the pharmacy with the doors open and wait for business to come to you, or you can strategize with the business coach to decide where the pockets of business are and how do I get them.
 There are a lot of reports available, but my coach takes that information and points out what it means, giving me direction and helping it all make sense.
 Then my coach comes back and we re-evaluate: How did the strategy work, and what should I do differently?

 Kevin Demass, The Apothecary Shoppe